ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 These include:

-- The ability for users logged in through github, to delete their account without creating a password
+- The ability for users logged in through GitHub, to delete their account without creating a password.
-- Small refactorings, enabling easier readability of our code base
+- Small refactorings, enabling easier readability of our code base.

 As for our test suite, testing for the `AuthorRepository` and the forget me feature have not been completed.
-Our playwright tests only works locally, so we filtered them out of our github workflows.
+Our playwright tests only works locally, so we filtered them out of our GiHhub workflows.
 In addition a larger playwright test suite would have been ideal as more edge case UI errors would have been detected sooner.

 ![Screenshot of our github project board.](images/project_board.png)